kbcaleb/Probable-Wordlists/README.md

 The files in this folder come from https://github.com/danielmiessler/SecLists, https://weakpass.com/ and https://hashes.org/

-*NOTE THAT FOR THIS FIRST VERSION, ALL NON-ASCII CHARACTERS HAVE BEEN REMOVED*
+*NOTE THAT UNTIL REV 2.0, ALL NON-ASCII CHARACTERS HAVE BEEN REMOVED*

-A more inclusive, and thus, more accurate list is in the works.
+ * A more inclusive, and thus, more accurate list is in the works.

+*NOTE THAT THE DUE TO THE NEWLINE DUPLICATES ISSUE, 'WPA-Length' LISTS MAY INCLUDE LINES OF 7 CHARACTERS*
+ * This will be fixed in Rev 2.0

 Lists sorted by popularity will include "probable" in the filename